 In an effort to promote O’Reilly’s conferences, I developed a workflow that allowed us to publish curated keynote excerpts while events were in progress.
 This provided important marketing collateral, promoted the event series, and created entry points to the O’Reilly online learning platform.
-The workflow required significant collaboration the with organization’s video and technology teams.
+The workflow required significant collaboration with the organization’s video and technology teams.
 I also managed all of the curation and publishing of these keynotes.
 Examples:

 - O’Reilly Software Architecture Conference in New York 2020

 - Strata Data Conference in New York 2019

 - O’Reilly Artificial Intelligence Conference in San Jose 2019

 From 2012-2013 I produced and hosted livestream interviews from many of O’Reilly’s conferences.
 I worked with a small and exceptional team to pull off livestreaming during a time when the necessary bandwidth and technology were still being developed.
 (Note: These were live broadcasts so there is no archive.)